Do you need to catch them all?

 Grounds for Sculpture, Hamilton

 Grounds for Sculpture might win this battle with forty Pokestops available on their stunning sculptural garden.
-They hosted Pokemon nights on Fridays in July and August which sadly are sold out.
 However, visiting this location is still possible for your family as you take in the beautiful sculptures an amazing landscaping.
 It is truly inspiring no matter what Pokemon you catch.

 Liberty Science Center, Jersey City